Bixio999/3d-fluid-simulation/README.md

 In this project we try to solve this problem by introducing post-processing effects to apply in the fluid's color texture.
 The implemented effects are:

-* *Blur*: an effect based on the Gaussian distribution that smooth the values of an image by a weighted average of the colors in the neighborhood of the current pixel.
+* *Blur*: an effect based on the Gaussian function that smooth the values of an image by a weighted average of the colors in the neighborhood of the current pixel.
 The implemented Gaussian blur is applied with two passes, one for the horizontal direction and the other for the vertical direction.
-The used weights are computed from a Gaussian function that also depends on the blur radius, described by the following form:
+The used weights are computed from the Gaussian function which also depends on the blur radius, as described in the following equation:
   $$
   G(\vec x) =  \frac {0.5135} {r ^{0.96}} \exp \left( \frac {-(\vec x) ^2}{2 r^2} \right)
   $$
   where $r$ is the blur radius.
-Then the final color of a pixel is computed as:
+Then the final color of a blurred pixel is computed as:
   $$
   \sum_{i = -r}^{r}G(\vec x + i) \ I(\vec x + i)
   $$